 French police patrol in Paris on July 5.
 (Source: AP) |

-A wave of protests in France following the police shooting of a black teenager has rocked the country for the first week of July.
-But police brutality is not the main reason the protests quickly turned into riots.
-The underlying cause of this loss of control is a painful truth: racism.
+A wave of protests in France following the police shooting of a black teenager rocked the country during the first week of July.
+But police brutality was not the main reason the protests quickly turned into riots.
+The underlying cause of this loss of control was a painful truth: racism.

 The Pain of France

 On June 29, Nahel Merzouk, a 17-year-old Algerian, was shot dead by French police for refusing to stop for a traffic check.
-This was not the first time someone had died due to police violence, nor was it the first time the French took to the streets to express their outrage and demand justice for the victims.
+This is not the first time someone has died due to police violence, nor is it the first time the French have taken to the streets to express their outrage and demand justice for the victims.

-Some have argued that this is a sequel to the events that shocked France in 2005 for similar reasons.
+It is believed that this is a sequel to the events that shocked France in 2005 for the same reason.
 Two black teenagers, Zyed Benna and Bouna Traore, were electrocuted to death while fleeing a police chase.
-The incident plunged the “suburbs” – the home of France’s immigrant population – into riots for three weeks.
-This event is considered a milestone marking the time when marginalized and discriminated communities of color in France began to speak out more loudly for their rights to be treated fairly.
+The incident plunged the “suburbs” - where immigrants live in France - into riots for 3 weeks.
+This event is considered a milestone marking the time when the marginalized and discriminated communities of color in France began to speak out more strongly to demand equal treatment.

-It has been 17 years, but the Nahel incident has brought the “ghost” of the 2005 riots back to haunt France many times over.
-This shows that the racial gap has barely improved and the pain of racism has still smoldered in the heart of France for decades.
+17 years have passed, but the Nahel incident has brought the “ghost” of the 2005 riots back to haunt France many times over.
+This shows that the racial gap has hardly improved and the pain of racism has still smoldered in the heart of France for decades.

 France has always declared itself a “colorblind” republic, meaning that the government does not conduct a census or collect any other data regarding the race of its citizens.
 Accordingly, no French person is judged based on their religion or the color of their skin.
 France insists that all citizens are French and that the government must resolutely avoid any form of discrimination.